MouseBiteLabs/Game-Boy-DMG-Color/DMGC-PWR-02/README.md

 [blank board pictures]

 While putting together a BOM for the DMGC-PWR-01, I realized that the TPS63070 and TPS630701 were out of stock in most places.
 Luckily, I had picked up a handful to use when they were in stock last.
 But I figured I should make an alternate option with more common chips.
-So the DMGC-PWR-02 is an alternate option to the DMGC-PWR-01.
+So the DMGC-PWR-02 is an alternate option to the DMGC-PWR-01, but I would personally use the -01 if the parts are available.

 Because the system will run with 4x AA batteries or the DC jack input, the range of input voltages is relatively wide - anywhere between ~3.6 V up to ~8.5 V, plus margin.
 The output voltage must be maintained at 5 V. The logical choice would be a buck-boost converter.
 However, I was unable to locate any simple buck-boost converters that met my criteria (other than the TPS63070), so I instead opted for a bit of an unorthodox solution as a backup option – separate buck and boost converters.
 The input voltage will buck down to 3.3 V using the TPS62056, and then boost up to 5 V using the TPS61202.